Trade directory · Las Vegas metro · Nevada

 2

-File application with Nevada State Contractors Board including fingerprints, financial statements, and experience documentation.
-Pay $300 application fee.
+Complete application with Nevada State Contractors Board including fingerprints, financial statements, and experience documentation.
+Pay application fees and provide required bonding.

 02/05